Warnings for Cyanokit

 Patient Counseling Information

-likely be unresponsive or may have difficulty in comprehending counseling information.
+CYANOKIT is indicated for cyanide poisoning and in this setting, patients will likely be unresponsive or may have difficulty in comprehending counseling information.

-Erythema and Chromaturia
+Erythema And Chromaturia

 Rash

-In some patients an acneiform rash may appear anywhere from 7 to 28 days following
+Inform patients that an acneiform rash may appear anywhere from 7 to 28 days following hydroxocobalamin treatment.
+This rash will usually resolve without treatment within a few weeks.

 Nonclinical Toxicology

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

-Long-term animal studies have not been performed to evaluate the carcinogenic
+Long-term animal studies have not been performed to evaluate the carcinogenic potential of hydroxocobalamin.

 The effect of hydroxocobalamin on fertility has not been evaluated.